topaxi/postcss-selector-namespace/README.md

 (default: `'.self'`)

-The selector to prepend to each selector.
+The selector(s) to prepend to each selector.

 ### `selfSelector`